NWTC/InflowWind/Source/README_TODO.txt

 2015.03.03  updated

 Stuff working on right now:
+-- Verify that the coordinate transforms are working correctly!!!!
+-- Driver output file writing.
+-- IfW summary file writing.
 -- Driver code: setup the FFT.
 May need to create some additional types for storing the data.
--- Driver code: driver input file support for points file -- IfW OutList
--- IfW summary file writing.

 List of items to tackle: